3 reasons why we should blow our own trumpet

 I have over 20 years experience in both the NHS and private practice.

-I am only human and like you have had my hard times and I have got many blocking beliefs that at times hold me back from me realising my potential and being my best.
+But I am only human and like you have had my hard times and I have got many blocking beliefs that at times hold me back from me realising my potential and being my best.

 As well as coaching, I also provide psychological therapy and support other therapists training in EMDR, I am a Facilitator on training courses and offer specific supervision packages and training to support this.